 What is an ESA?
 While the EdChoice sect would like you to believe they are savings accounts, ESA's are nothing more than disguised government vouchers because you cannot contribute personal monies to them and you have little or no control over them.
 A real ESA or Education Savings Account allows private contributions from parents or family members and is not controlled by the government.

-ESAs are different than tax credits, which do not increase government regulations.
+ESAs are different than non-refundable tax credits, which do not increase government regulations.
 We are currently working on tax credit legilsation for 2019 and hope to have built up a great support for this piece of legislation which will help every family with school-age chilren regardless of the method of education they choose.
+We believe that a tax credit would be most useful if it shows monetary equality across the various methods of education.
+Regardless of how a family chooses to educate, the tax credit amount should be the same.
+Anything otherwise would appear as a punishment or reward for choosing a specific type of education.

 After talking with legislators over the past two years, our concerns about the School Choice movement quickly turned from caution to great concern.
 The thought is that if homeschoolers participate with an ESA program, at the least, they should have to take an End of Instruction exam each year.
 While participation is voluntary at this point, the influx of new families not familiar with our struggle to remain regulation free, who see nothing negative about taking the government funds and the regulation that accompanies it, could expand the accompanying regulations over into the entire homeschool community.
 One of the articles below shows just how easily that can happen.